 As provided in the CC&R’s, an annual assessment is levied against each living unit in the association.
 Funds collected pay for improvement and maintenance of common property and facilities, operational expenses, and debt service.
 The annual assessment is billed semi-annually.

 The amount of annual assessment is set each year by the board of directors as part of the budgeting process.
 It may not exceed the Maximum Annual Assessment, which is a limit set by members of the association.
-As a result of a resolution approved by the members in 2008, the Maximum Annual Assessment automatically increases each year based on the Consumer Price Index.
+As a result of a resolution approved by the members in 2008, the Maximum Annual Assessment automatically increases each year in January based on the Consumer Price Index.
 However, automatic increases are limited to 5% per year.

 The members of the association also have the authority to pass a special, one-time assessment to pay for capital improvements.